data-mechanics/course-2017-fal-proj/README.md

 ## Narrative:
 ```
-    The purpose of our project was to gather data on overweight persons in the Boston city area, and calculate
+    The purpose of our project was to gather data on overweight persons in the Boston city area,
-    whether or not there exists a correlation between income/property values and the number of overweight people
+    and calculate whether or not there exists a correlation between income/property values and
-    in then vicinity.
-Furthermore, we gathered data on the location of current winter food markets and data on
+    the number of overweight peoplein then vicinity.
+Furthermore, we gathered data on the
+    location of current winter food markets and data on failed health inspections and their
-    failed health inspections and their corresponding locations.
-This allows us to map/plot the locations that
+    corresponding locations.
+This allows us to map/plot the locations thathave poor health
-    have poor health standards and access to safe/healthy food.
+    standards and access to safe/healthy food.
 These two data points allow us to make a
     constrained decision of the optimal location of health food stores.
-Our findings are constrained to just
+Our findings are
-    the Zipcodes that are registered with the city of Boston (I.E Brookline is not included in our findings).
+    constrained to just the Zipcodes that are registered with the city of Boston (I.E Brookline
-    Our data points are further constrained to just landmass, as optimal locations could indicate a non-viable
+    is not included in our findings).
+Our data points are further constrained to just landmass,
-    placement for a store/restaurant.
+    as optimal locations could indicate a non-viable placement for a store/restaurant.
 ```